Jason Vander Laan

-Jason Kenneth Vander Laan (born September 22, 1992) is a former American football tight end and current offensive coordinator for Rockford High School.
-He played college football as a quarterback at Ferris State.
+Jason Kenneth Vander Laan (born September 22, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football as a quarterback for the Ferris State Bulldogs.
 Vander Laan was signed by the New York Jets as an undrafted free agent in 2016.
+After his playing career, he became the offensive coordinator for Rockford High School.

 College career

 At Ferris State, Vander Laan set the NCAA all-divisions record for career rushing yards by a quarterback with 5,953.
 He also set the NCAA Division II record for rushing yards in a single season by a quarterback (1,607 in 2013).
 Also, at Ferris State he won 2 Harlon Hill Trophies, which is awarded to the best player in all of NCAA Division II.

 Legacy

 On October 22, 2022, Vander Laan's No. 15 was retired by the Bulldogs.